 - How would we describe our personalities or overall vibes?
 Are we cosmopolitan chic or laid-back casual?

-- Is tradition important to us or either of our families?
+- Is tradition important to us or to either of our families?
 Or do we want to go our own way?

 - Are there certain elements of the wedding that are of high priority to us?
 What are we not willing to sacrifice?

 - What are our biggest financial priorities in the next five years?
-Are we planning to buy a house, have a baby, start a business, or make any other big financial decisions?
+Are we planning to buy a house, have a baby, start a business, or make other big financial decisions?

 Defining your priorities

 Your wedding doesn’t have to look like anyone else’s.
 It should reflect who the two of you are as individuals and as a couple.
-Sit down and decide that’s most important to you about your wedding day.
+Sit down and decide what’s most important about your wedding day.
 Need help identifying your top wedding priorities?
-Consider making a list of all the various items and aspects of a traditional wedding day, and then get liberal with a red pen by marking out what isn't important to you.
+Consider making a list of all the various items and aspects of a traditional wedding day, and then get liberal with a red pen by marking out what isn’t important to you.

 Wedding Priorities Discussion Questions:

 - What aspect of this event is the most important to each of us, individually?